kevindoran/rl/notes.md

 * Implement GPI
 * Sort out a propper design for transient Rewards (specifically, deal with their ids).
 * Start to move code into cpp files, as the compile time is starting to get annoying.
+* Refactor the Environment's states() and state_count() methods to not include end states.
+More cases than not, the end states are not desired to be returned.
+* Environment::next_state() shouldn't have to include the probabilitiy in the result.